Monday, March 28, 2011

 Organo-sulfur compounds called isothiocyanates are found in papaya.
 In animal experiments, isothiocyanates protected against cancers of the breast, lung, colon pancreas, and prostate, as well as leukemia, and they have the potential to prevent cancer in humans.
 Isothiocyanates have shown themselves capable of inhibiting both the formation and development of cancer cells through multiple pathways and mechanisms.
 (International Journal of Oncology), October, 2008)

-cells die on schedule, they are no longer a problem.
+Researchers in Japan clarified the mechanisms of action in a type of isothiocyanate found in papaya known as BITC, that underlies the relationship between cell cycle regulation and appropriate cell death.
+When cancerouscells die on schedule, they are no longer a problem.
 The researchers established that BITC exerted cancer cell killing effects that were greater in the proliferating cells than in the quiescent cells.
 Cancer cells that are proliferating are much more dangerous than cancer cells that are in a state of dormancy.
 (Forum of Nutrition, 2009)

-Enzymes from papaya digest proteins including
+Enzymes from papaya digest proteins includingthose that protect tumors

 The fruit and other parts of the papaya tree, also known as the paw paw tree, contain papain and chymopapain, powerful proteolytic enzymes that facilitate chemical reactions in the body.
 They promote digestion by helping to break down proteins from food into amino acids that can be recombined to produce protein useable by humans.
-Proteolytic
+Proteolyticenzymes protect the body from inflammation and help heal burns.
+They do a good job of digesting unwanted scar tissue both on the skin and under its surface.

 Research has shown that the physical and mental health of people is highly dependent on their ability to produce proteins they can use effectively.
 However, as people age, they produce less of the enzymes needed to effectively digest proteins from food and free needed amino acids.
 They are left with excessive amounts of undigested protein which can lead to overgrowth of unwanted bacteria in the intestinal tract, and a lack of available amino acids.

-It is quite helpful after antibiotic use to replenish friendly intestinal bacteria that were the casualties in the war against the unwanted bacteria.
+Eating papaya after a meal promotes digestion, and helps prevent bloating, gas production, and indigestion.It is quite helpful after antibiotic use to replenish friendly intestinal bacteria that were the casualties in the war against the unwanted bacteria.
 When the intestinal tract is well populated with friendly bacteria, the immune system is strengthened, and can better protect against flu and cancer.

 Being a proteolytic enzyme, papain is able to destroy intestinal parasites, which are composed mostly of protein.
 To rid the body of intestinal parasites, half a cup of papaya juice can be alternated each hour for twelve consecutive hours with the same amount of cucumber or green bean juice.

 Papaya contains fibrin, another useful compound not readily found in the plant kingdom.
 Fibrin reduces the risk of blood clots and improves the quality of blood cells, optimizing the ability of blood to flow through the circulatory system.
-Fibrin is
+Fibrin isalso important in preventing stokes.
+Proteolytic enzymes containing fibrin are a good idea for long plane rides to minimize the potential of blood clots in the legs.
+People who sit at a desk all day might want to use proteolytic enzymes too.

-also important in preventing stokes.
+Papaya contains fibrin, another useful compound not readily found in the plant kingdom.
+Fibrin reduces the risk of blood clots and improves the quality of blood cells, optimizing the ability of blood to flow through the circulatory system.
+Fibrin isalso important in preventing stokes.
 Proteolytic enzymes containing fibrin are a good idea for long plane rides to minimize the potential of blood clots in the legs.
 People who sit at a desk all day might want to use proteolytic enzymes too.

 Proteolytic enzymes are able to digest and destroy the defense shields of viruses, tumors, allergens, yeasts, and various forms of fungus.
-Once the shield is destroyed, tumors and invading organisms are extremely vulnerable and easily taken care of by the immune system
+Once the shield is destroyed, tumors and invading organisms are extremely vulnerable and easily taken care of by the immune system.

 Undigested proteins can penetrate the gut and wind up in the bloodstream where they are treated by the immune system as invaders.
 If too many undigested proteins are floating around, the immune system becomes overburdened and unable to attend to the other tasks it was meant to do.
-Proteolytic enzymes can digest these rogue proteins, freeing up the immune system
+Proteolytic enzymes can digest these rogue proteins, freeing up the immune system.

-Let's ensure a slice of papaya every day in our diet.
+Let's ensure a slice of papaya every day in our diet.Papaya juice will be great.

 You can either share this message to your email buddies or keep a file for keepsake.........